 Please fill out the following form to submit a Request for Quote to any of the following companies listed on

-This article takes an in depth look at shaft couplings.
+This article takes an in depth look at Shaft Couplings.

 Read further and learn more about:

-Shaft couplings are devices that connect two shafts to transmit power from the driveshaft to the driven shaft while absorbing some degrees of misalignments and mounting errors between the two shafts.
+Shaft couplings are devices that connect two shafts to transmit power from a driveshaft to a driven shaft while absorbing some degrees of misalignments and mounting errors between the two shafts.
 Misalignments exist between two shafts as a result of the changes in temperature and deterioration of positioning accuracy over time.
 Shaft couplings provide mechanical flexibility to allow smooth rotation between the shafts and reduce impact, wear, vibration, noise, and risk of equipment failure.

 Shaft couplings are commonly utilized in mechanisms requiring transmission of power involving equipment like motors, generators, pumps, compressors, turbines, engines, and machines.
 There is a wide array of shaft coupling types for a variety of operating conditions.
-The main classifications of shaft couplings are rigid shaft couplings and flexible shaft couplings, which will be discussed in detail in the succeeding chapters.
+The main classifications of shaft couplings are rigid shaft couplings and flexible couplings, which will be discussed in detail in the succeeding chapters.

 Power transmission between two shafts is the primary function of shaft couplings.
 Power is transferred from the driveshaft to the driven shaft through a shaft coupling connected between them.
 The driveshaft is rotated by a power source (maybe electrical or mechanical).
 The shaft coupling then facilitates the rotation of the driven shaft.